 - Fresh parsley or coriander for garnish and serving

-Place chickpea, in a bowl of water and rub them together to peel the skin (this step is optional, that will create a lovely creamy texture).
+Place chickpea in a bowl of water and rub them together to peel the skin (this step is optional, which will create a lovely creamy texture).

 Drain the garbanzo beans and transfer them to a food processor.
-Blend them alone until they become a smooth paste-like, you will have to scrap down on the sides of blender as needed.
+Blend them alone until they become smooth paste-like.
+You will have to scrap down on the sides of the blender as needed.

-Add the lemon juice, tahini, olive oil, pesto, salt, and blend for about 5 minutes until smooth.
+Add the lemon juice, tahini, olive oil, pesto, salt, and blend for about five minutes until smooth.
 Taste and adjust flavors as per your liking by adding more lemon juice or salt.

-Once well-blended spoon the hummus onto a plate or bowl, and spread the hummus.
+Once well-blended, spoon and spread the hummus onto a plate or bowl.

-After roasting paprika, peel the skin off and blend it smooth and spread paprika over humus to create swirls with the back of a spoon.
+Roast the paprika, peel the skin off, blend it smooth, and spread paprika over hummus to create swirls with the back of a spoon.